nexmo-se/websocket-server/README.md

 ## How this application works

-Receives audio from the PSTN legs connected to this WebSocket (set up by the Voice API application named pstn-websocket.js)<br>
+Receives audio from the PSTN legs connected to this WebSocket (set up by the Voice API application named pstn-websocket.js).<br>

-Your actual middleware application can send audio in the other direction to those PSTN legs via the established WebSocket<br><br>
+Your actual middleware application can send audio in the other direction to those PSTN legs via the established WebSocket.<br><br>